-Each standing committee has full access to management, as well as the ability to engage advisors executive officer of the Company, taking into account the nature of the transaction and the Director or executive officer's interest in the transaction.
-The Audit Committee shall not approve or ratify a related person transaction unless it has determined that, upon consideration of all relevant info, the transaction is in, or is not inconsistent with, the best interests of the Company and its stockholders.
+When determining whether to approve or ratify a related person transaction, the Audit Committee shall consider all relevant facts and circumstances, including, but not limited to: whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances; the business reasons for the transaction; whether the transaction would impair the independence of an independent Director; and whether the transaction would present an improper conflict of interest for any Director or executive officer of the Company, taking into account the nature of the transaction and the Director or executive officer's interest in the transaction.
+The Audit Committee shall not approve or ratify a related person transaction unless it has determined that, upon consideration of all relevant information, the transaction is in, or is not inconsistent with, the best interests of the Company and its stockholders.
 No Director will participate in any discussion or approval of a related person transaction for which he or she (or an immediate family member) is a related person, except that such Director will provide all material information concerning the transaction to the Audit Committee.

-During fiscal 2017, all of the transactions described in this section that were subject to the Audit Committee's policies and procedures were reviewed and approved or ratified by the Audit Committee or the Board.
+During fiscal 2018, all of the transactions described in this section that were subject to the Audit Committee's procedures were reviewed and approved or ratified by the Audit Committee or the Board.